michael-jacobs/michael-jacobs.github.io/_pages/services.md

 {: .notice--info}

 **STATISTICAL FRAMEWORKS & CONCEPTUALISATION**
 I have a range of experience of dealing with official statistical frameworks and concepts and can advise on the coherence of data with reference to required standards and definitions.
-I can also assist with the design of new statistical indicators and KPIs to monitor the things your oganisation wants to measure.
+I also design new statistical indicators and KPIs enabling organisation to monitor the things they need to measure.
 {: .notice--info}

 **ONLINE SURVEY DESIGN & ADMINISTRATION**